pchain-org/pchain/README.md

 If you want to know more about our Command Line Options,please consult our [CLI Wiki page](https://github.com/pchain-org/pchain/wiki/Command-Line-Options)

-### Please Check Your Pchain Client Version (Latest:0.8.0-test2.3)
+### Please Check Your Pchain Client Version (Latest:1.1.04)

 ```
 $ pchain version
-//0.8.0-test2.3
+//1.1.04
 ```

+### Sync and run testnet
+If you wanna testing your smart contract, it's better to deploy it on testnet first.
+You can follow [this guide](https://github.com/pchain-org/pchain/wiki/How-to-sync-and-run-pchain's-testnet) to run pchain's testnet.

+You can [Get free tPI](https://testnet.pchain.org/vfaucet.html) from our testnet.

 ### Full Node On The Pchain Main Network

-Pchain Main network will come soon.

-### Full Node On the Pchain Test Network

 ```
-$ pchain --testnet
+$ pchain
 ```

-You can set your own data directory by '--datadir yourOwnDirectory'

-If you want to open RPC,just add the options '--rpc' and '--rpcapi "db,eth,net,web3,admin,tdm,miner,personal,chain,txpool" '.
+You can set your own data directory by '--datadir yourOwnDirectory' If you want to open RPC,just add the options '--rpc' and '--rpcapi "db,eth,net,web3,admin,tdm,miner,personal,chain,txpool" '.
 More details,please read [How To Interact With Pchain](https://github.com/pchain-org/pchain#how-to-interact-with-pchainrpc-or-ipc-console)

-you can add '&' at the end of command above,Pchain client will run in the background
+you can use 'nohup' and add '&' at the end of command above,Pchain client will run in the background

 ```
-$ pchain --testnet  &
+$ nohup pchain &
 ```

 | Platform | Default Datadir Directory |